Complain about utilities

 The CRU will only investigate a complaint after you have gone through the normal complaints process of the energy supplier or network, or Uisce Éireann (previously called Irish Water), and the issue is not resolved or you are not satisfied with the supplier’s response.

 To make a complaint with the CRU, you must fill out a complaint form and provide this to the customer care team.

 When the CRU receives your complaint form, it will:

-- Contact the energy supplier or network, or Irish Water to confirm that you have completed their complaints process first.
+- Contact the energy supplier or network, or Uisce Éireann (previously called Irish Water) to confirm that you have completed their complaints process first.
 If you haven’t, they will tell you to do so.

-- Ask the energy supplier or network, or Irish Water, to provide them with a report on their handling of the complaint
+- Ask the energy supplier or network, or Uisce Éireann (previously called Irish Water), to provide them with a report on their handling of the complaint

 - Try to acknowledge your complaint within 5 working days